TajMahPaul/language_sudoku/USERSTORY.md

 User story: As a travel enthusiast, I want to learn new languages.

-Example: The user can select between two languages that they want to learn.
+Example: The user can select a language that they want to learn.